-I did work for some long time with the old MPLAB, and when Microchip switched to MPLAB X I found the new interface a bit cumbersome, and it took me some time to adjust to it.
+I did work for a long time with the old MPLAB, and when Microchip switched to MPLAB X I found the new interface a bit cumbersome, and it took me some time to adjust to it.
 Things were worst for beginners: at a first contact MPLAB X is quite intimidating, and new users tend to spend more time learning how to use the IDE rather than focusing on code writing.
-In many ways the PIC programming world was never welcoming for the newcomers.
+In many ways, the PIC programming world was never welcoming for the newcomers.

-As opposed to this, we have the Arduino world: even from its early days Arduino was designed to be a tool for beginners, “one that anyone could use – even a child – to create what they like by following the instructions available online” .
-From the start Arduino IDE had a very simple interface, and was oriented towards the coding community: everyone was encouraged to share its code, and with an ever growing community it’s no wonder today Arduino is one of the most successful programming environments.
+As opposed to this, we have the Arduino world: even from its early days Arduino was designed to be a tool for beginners, “one that anyone could use – even a child – to create what they like by following the instructions available online”.
+From the start Arduino IDE had a very simple interface, and was oriented towards the coding community: everyone was encouraged to share its code, and with an ever-growing community it’s no wonder today Arduino is one of the most successful programming environments.

-Now Microchip makes a bold movement into the Arduino territory: the MPLAB Xpress is like a stripped-down version of the more powerful MPLAB X IDE, keeping only the bare necessary.
+Now Microchip makes a bold move into the Arduino territory: the MPLAB Xpress is like a stripped-down version of the more powerful MPLAB X IDE, keeping only the bare necessary.
 It runs in the cloud, with only a few components that have to be downloaded locally, and, more important, it’s designed to facilitate code sharing.
-With this also comes a new piece of hardware: the PIC16F18855 Xpress board, a low cost development board that’s also focused to the very beginners: it’s detected by the computer as a mass storage device, and all you have to do is to drag the hex file onto this storage device – much like you do with an USB stick.
+With this also comes a new piece of hardware: the PIC16F18855 Xpress board, a low cost development board that’s also focused to the very beginners: it’s detected by the computer as a mass storage device, and all you have to do is to drag the hex file onto this storage device – much like you do with a USB stick.

-For those a bit more advanced there’s support for the PICkit3 programmer and the Curiosity board via a locally-run, Java based USB bridge software.
+For those a bit more advanced there’s support for the PICkit3 programmer and the Curiosity board via a locally-run, Java-based USB bridge software.